-- Two years into the deadly and disruptive global pandemic, not only are we continuing to see more attacks, we’re also seeing more actual breaches which results in significant financial losses, reduction in getting new business, losing trust with existing customers.
+- Two years into the deadly and disruptive global pandemic, not only are we continuing to see more attacks, but we’re also seeing more actual breaches which result in significant financial losses, reduction in getting new business, and losing trust with existing customers.

-- In today's scenario, most of the organizations has adopted agile methods for software development which has shortened Go-To-Market by deploying changes quickly to production environment.
-A security vulnerability leak could cause significant damage in no time and cost of such incident might outweigh the security budget
+- In today's scenario, most organizations have adopted agile methods for software development which has shortened Go-To-Market by deploying changes quickly to the production environment.
+A security vulnerability leak could cause significant damage in no time and the cost of such an incident might outweigh the security budget

-- Implementing security keeps getting harder with more threats, complexity, fewer people and hence we see lot more cyberattacks and breaches
+- Implementing security keeps getting harder with more threats, complexity, and fewer people and hence we see a lot more cyberattacks and breaches

 - Top 3 attacks of 2021: